In the current climate of festivals in Australia, there are literally thousands of one-day, weekend and week-long music festivals popping up.

 Past productions include:

-The musical ‘Barry Versus Kelly’, dramatising the historic trial and execution of Ned Kelly.
+The musical production ‘Barry Versus Kelly’, which dramatises the historic trial and execution of Ned Kelly.

 ‘The Old Gaol Tattoo’, a 90-minute spectacular in the style of the Royal Edinburgh Military Tattoo featuring 200 musicians and dancers performing in the Old Gaol exercise yard celebrating the legends, traditions and heroes of the northeast.